mailcow/mailcow-dockerized-docs/docs/manual-guides/SOGo/u_e-sogo.en.md

 ```
 - ./data/conf/sogo/custom-theme.css:/usr/lib/GNUstep/SOGo/WebServerResources/css/theme-default.css:z
 ```
-4. run `docker-compose up -d`
+4. run `docker compose up -d`
-5. run `docker-compose restart memcached-mailcow`
+5. run `docker compose restart memcached-mailcow`

 ## Change favicon
 mailcow builds after 31 January 2021 can change SOGo's favicon by replacing `data/conf/sogo/custom-favicon.ico` for SOGo and `data/web/favicon.png` for mailcow UI.
 **Note**: You can use `.png` favicons for SOGo by renaming them to `custom-favicon.ico`.
 For both SOGo and mailcow UI favicons you need use one of the standard dimensions: 16x16, 32x32, 64x64, 128x128 and 256x256.
-After you replaced said file you need to restart SOGo and Memcached containers by executing `docker-compose restart memcached-mailcow sogo-mailcow`.
+After you replaced said file you need to restart SOGo and Memcached containers by executing `docker compose restart memcached-mailcow sogo-mailcow`.

 ## Change logo
 mailcow builds after 21 December 2018 can change SOGo's logo by replacing or creating (if missing) `data/conf/sogo/sogo-full.svg`.
-After you replaced said file you need to restart SOGo and Memcached containers by executing `docker-compose restart memcached-mailcow sogo-mailcow`.
+After you replaced said file you need to restart SOGo and Memcached containers by executing `docker compose restart memcached-mailcow sogo-mailcow`.

 ## Connect domains
 Domains are usually isolated from eachother.